Photo by Wines of Croatia

 When I was a kid, I found an interest in food and had a dream of owning a cafe in an exotic place where I could cook and make people happy.
 In culinary school, I started learning about food and wine pairing.
 The more I explored, read, and learned, the more I became profoundly interested in wine.
 I still love to cook but would much rather serve cool wine than cook in a hot kitchen.

-Eventually, it got to the point where every time I stepped into a wine shop, it’d took me three hours to emerge because I had to read nearly every single label in the shop in order to choose one wine for the evening.
+Eventually, it got to the point where every time I stepped into a wine shop, it’d take me three hours to emerge because I had to read nearly every single label in the shop in order to choose one wine for the evening.
 I still harbor the dream of owning a cafe, although it will probably be in Croatia and have more of a wine-bar theme.

 - Food and wine are a pair that seems to partake in a higher order of inevitability.
 We know you as the Wines of Croatia guy.
-What other regions do you enjoy drinking from?
+What other wine regions do you enjoy drinking from?

 I’m a wine lover–first.
-And I’m fascinated by the product of a place.
+I’m fascinated by the product of a place.
 When I taste a specific wine, I taste a certain place, which appeals to my sense of wanderlust.
 I was in France last year and fell in love with Chablis.
 I love the Finger Lakes region in New York, the Umpqua Valley in Oregon, the Mosel, the Mount Etna region in Sicily, and Tokaj.
-I could go on and on; every region has its unique nuances and charm that make wine so fascinating and appealing.
+I could go on and on.
+Every region has its unique nuances and charm that make wine so fascinating and appealing.
 It’s an endless journey.

-“Tasting places through your glass is the wine experience.” – Cliff Rames
+“Tasting places through your glass is the wine experience.”

 My father is originally from a tiny island off the coast of Croatia.
 When I was 16, he asked if I wanted to see where he was from.
 Of course, I said yes.
 A few years later, he took me there and I had my first glass of Dingač, a 1983 vintage no less.
 I fell in love instantly.
 I proceeded to ask a ton of questions about Dingač but back then people in Croatia simply told me: it’s a wine, or it’s a grape, or that’s where the wine is from–nobody could give me a concise answer.
 Years later, I found out that Dingač is a place on the Peljesač peninsula and it became a mythical place to me.

-After getting certified as a sommelier from the Court of Master Sommeliers, I decided to specialize in what I had a natural inclination towards, Croatian wine.
+After getting certified as a sommelier by the Court of Master Sommeliers, I decided to specialize in what I had a natural inclination towards, Croatian wine.
 I was looking around and found that there was no information on Croatian wine.
 I thought, “Well somebody has to do something about that!”
 I took it on as a crusade, a personal mission, and at times I felt like John the Baptist screaming into the desert.

 - And now your name is almost a synonym for Croatian wine!
 What can Croatian wine offer to the world?

-So often well-made wines can transport you to a place and Croatian wines do that for me.
+So often, well-made wines can transport you to a place and Croatian wines do that for me.
 There are about 130 indigenous varieties in Croatia, although perhaps only three dozen exist in commercial production.
 These grapes have funky names and make wines that taste like nothing else on earth.
 The trend in the wine world today is authenticity.
 People want food, wine, and stories that are real.
 Croatia can offer that.
 It is a magical place with some great stories to tell.

 - The movement towards authenticity has certainly opened up a new playground on the world stage for lesser-known wine regions, exotic wines, and artisanal wine producers.
 Has the Croatian wine wave caught on internationally or does it need a jolt?

-I have been working on Wines of Croatia for ten years.
+I have been working on Wines of Croatia for 10 years.
 There are a lot more Croatian wines available in today’s US market but not as many as I would like to see.
 I am a little disappointed but there are some talented importers bringing in some good stuff.
 The thing is that these importers are regional and don’t have the national outreach yet.
 Things are getting better but there is still a lot of work to do here in the USA.

 - For the benefit of wine travelers, would you tell us more about the major wine regions in Croatia and their differences?